IamSila/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line duplicate last line of the file iacta 10-no_more_js deletes all files with .js extension in the current and all subfolders of the directory 11-directories counts the number of directories and sub-directories in the current directory
+9-duplicate_last_line duplicate last line of the file iacta 10-no_more_js deletes all files with .js extension in the current and all subfolders of the directory 11-directories counts the number of directories and sub-directories in the current directory 12-newest_files displays 10 newest files in a directory